 Encapsulation - the process of dehydrating your placenta to be consumed in capsule form.
 Can be encapsulated using the Raw or Basic Heated method by your choice.
 I will pick up and deliver back to you at home or hospital.
 Portions of your placenta can still be used for prints and tinctures for additional cost (see below) ~ $250

-Print - a print of your placenta's fetal side or "tree of life" using either natural dyes or food colours depending on your choice.
+Print - a print of your placenta's fetal side or "tree of life" using either natural blood or food colours depending on your choice.
 Placenta can then be encapsulated, buried in ceremony, or made into a tincture for additional cost.

 ~ $25/print when purchased with encapsulation services.